ClearBlade/GCloud-Tensorflow-and-ClearBlade-Edge-Integration/README.md

   ```
   gcloud projects add-iam-policy-binding <PROJECT_NAME> --member serviceAccount:<SERVICE_NAME>@<PROJECT_NAME>.iam.gserviceaccount.com --role roles/cloudbuild.builds.builder
   ```
 - In some cases, this command fails to execute if the user doesn't have permissions to provide access rights to the project.
 In this case, once a service account is created, go to https://console.cloud.google.com/storage/browser and manually create a new bucket.
+A bucket a required because the Google AI platform interacts with the bucket for fetching the data required for training and then storing the trained models into the bucket.

-- Once this bucket is created, execute the following command:
+- Once this bucket is created, execute the following command to grant storage admin permissions to the service.
+This ensures that the adapter communicates with the bucket to store the training data in the bucket.
   ```
   gsutil iam ch serviceAccount:<SERVICE_NAME>@<PROJECT_NAME>.iam.gserviceaccount.com:roles/storage.admin gs://<BUCKET_NAME>
   ```
-  This will grant storage admin permissions to the service.

 - Once all the steps are done, follow the Setup Steps for starting ClearBlade adapter services.